 Tanner graduated from UC Santa Barbara in 2014 with a BS in Environmental Studies and an emphasis on conservation biology.
 After time spent working and volunteering for multiple other environmental nonprofits in Santa Barbara, he settled into working as the Outreach and Marketing Coordinator at Channel Islands Restoration.
-Here at CIR Tanner is in charge of / assists with graphic design, web development, writing columns for the newsletter, social media, IT support, making coffee, comedic relief, fundraising, video editing, events coordination, GIS, and more depending on the day of the week.
+Here at CIR Tanner is in charge of / assists with graphic design, web development, writing columns for the newsletter, social media, IT support, making coffee, comedic relief, fundraising, video editing, events coordination, grant writing & reporting, writing in the third person, GIS, and more depending on the day of the week.
 He also occasionally gets let out of the office to assist with field work.

 When not working he enjoys rock climbing, kayaking, backpacking, and road tripping and has a goal to see all 59 National Parks.